Gaoyuan-Li/BENG183_HW3_2024Fall/README.md

 Once the files are downloaded and decompressed, you can proceed with quality checks, trimming, alignment, and other steps in the RNA-seq analysis workflow.

-Note: In this tutorial, only chrX.fa.gz and chrX.gtf.gz need to be decompressed.

 ## 2. Quality Control with FastQC

 ### 2.1 Why Quality Control is Crucial for RNA-seq Data